picodata/picodata/doc/adr/2025-09-22-webui-auth-jwt.md

 The document is a follow up on [a more general ADR about WebUI auth](./2025-09-04-webui-auth.md), and assumes implementation outcomes of either [Authentication Proposal 4](./2025-09-04-webui-auth.md#proposal-4-true-hybrid) or [Authentication Proposal 1.2](./2025-09-04-webui-auth.md#proposal-12-auth-token--infinite-refresh-token).

 # Desired outcome
+There are 2 distinct cases to be supported:
 1. WebUI is behind authentication.
+2. WebUI authentication is disabled.

+For case 1:
+1. WebUI is behind authentication.
 2. WebUI authentication is based on existing DB users.
 3. Everybody with `LOGIN` grant are able to view UI.
 4. Users do not have to relogin too often.
 5. Authentication system naturally supports all of Picodata's auth types (including those unimplemented yet such as Kerberos).

+For case 2:
+1. WebUI is freely accessible, just like before the JWT auth implementation.
+2. Everybody is able to view WebUI regardless of their previous authentication status.

 # Proposed solution:
 Implement a JWT system to support authentication.\